 Q. How often should the Handicap Committee meet?

-A. The Committee as a whole should meet before the start of the season to review The Rules of Handicapping manual and to establish procedures for turning in scores.
-The Committee should also plan a seminar or annual notice to members outlining the score posting procedures and the responsibilities of the Committee for posting penalty scores or adjusting Handicap Indexes.
+A. The Committee as a whole should meet before the start of the season to review the Rules of Handicapping manual and to establish procedures for turning in scores.
+The Committee should also plan a seminar or annual notice to members outlining the score posting procedures and the responsibilities of the Committee for posting penalty scores or adjusting a player's Handicap Index®.
 During the season, the Committee should meet as needed to review scoring records and resolve any compliance problems.